 Tucson is located in the Sonoran Desert, a place rich with unique plant and animal species and a high quality of life, but with few natural water resources.
 We receive 12 inches or less of rainfall per year.

 In order to provide the growing Tucson metropolitan area with a safe and reliable water supply, Tucson Water must utilize water from various sources.
-The topics below have additional information about these water resources.
+The topics below have additional information.

 - Clearwater Renewable Resource Facility

 - Central Avra Valley Storage And Recovery Project (CAVSARP)

 - Southern Avra Valley Storage And Recovery Project (SAVSARP)

 - Long Range Water Plan

 - 2008 Update to Long Range Water Plan